UK police arrest man and woman over Gatwick drone disruption

 Unmanned aerial vehicles have become a growing menace at airports across the world.
 In Britain, the number of near misses between private drones and aircraft more than tripled between 2015 and 2017, with 92 incidents recorded last year.

-Reporting by Kate Holton; Editing by Alexander Smith
+Reporting by Kate Holton; Editing by Alexander Smith and Ros Russell